 TIP: This is a perfect time to review and reinforce Number Sense concepts throughout the year and/or build in some math spiraling!

-3-Part Math Lesson
+3-Part Math Lesson (Minds on, Action, Consolidation)

 Students need a chance to collaborate and discuss with classmates.
 The days of spoon-feeding students the algorithms (or steps) to complete a math operation for them to memorize are long gone!